sebastianchristopher/Java8OCANotes/README.md

 * when an interface extends/an abstract class implements an interface with a default method, it can:
   - ignore it, in which case the default implementation will be used
   - override it, using the standard rules
-  - redeclare the method as abstract, reequiring that classes implementing the new interface explicitly provide a method body
+  - redeclare the method as abstract, requiring that classes implementing the new interface explicitly provide a method body
 ```java
 interface DefaultMethod {
 	default void foo() {